The following page is centered on Pettee Olsen’s writings, interviews, videos, and other related content.

 I make paintings that are ruminations on perception and meditations on boundlessness.
 Through the making process, I have developed a series of visual devices — disrupted gestures, removed drips, dissolving and blurred dots, and floating bars — forms suggestive of structures becoming and falling away.

 I use optically sophisticated paint that reflects light differently from different angles.
 Parts of the painting surface appear to color-shift.
 Red glints green and orange may seem to beam bluish as a viewer moves past a painting, reorients, and changes the position of their gaze.
 The amount of this luminous paint varies from painting to painting, depending on the other devices I use.
 I create surprises, a black that shimmers and pops forward, a milky white that falls back into space, in contrast to the way most dark and pale colors appear to do.
-From time to time, I use non-reflective paint to suggest the illusion of reflection and to develop a sense of positive ambiguity.
+From time to time, I use non-reflective paint to suggest the illusion of reflection and refraction and to develop a sense of positive ambiguity.

 Other visual devices perform roles such as a redaction, or a superimposed value scale — conceptual stand-ins for contradicting and codifying thoughts.
 These elements play constantly changing roles from one painting to the next.
 A black bar set as part of a scale in one painting may become a sort of scaffolding structure in another.
 A redaction may be floated on the final surface of the painting to obscure what’s beneath, or it may be dropped back into illusory space as an under-layer, defining depth.
 Altogether, these mutable and varied elements give shape to my longtime concerns in painting — the uncertainty of perception, the imploding of absolute narratives, and the slippery nature of reality itself.